Why don’t you tidy that mess up?

 If you have ever visited a woodland not long after harvesting machinery has been on site, you’ve probably wondered about the mess that is left behind and why we don’t clean it up.
 Choosing to leave the 'mess' is actually a deliberate decision as it benefits the forest ecosystem and biodiversity.

-Neil McInnes, Environment Manager in North Highland Forest District for Forest Enterprise Scotland, explains why: “Why on earth don’t you foresters tidy that mess up" is a question we’re often asked.
+Neil McInnes, one of our Environment Managers, explains why: “Why on earth don’t you foresters tidy that mess up?" is a question we’re often asked.
 It’s a fair question too, when you compare the neatly mown grass parks of spring silage or the closely cropped golden stubble fields of autumn to the seemingly impenetrable mountain of snapped and bent stems that are a bit unsightly.

 "Take a wander through a pristine ancient woodland (you’ll have to travel abroad for this – at least to central Europe), where centuries of fallen trees have accumulated on the forest floor, building thick rough mats of jumbled rotting logs and rich forest soils punctuated by the tall stumps or ‘snags’ of dead trees and you’ll start to understand just how lacking in structure a twentieth century plantation forest can be.
 The dead and dying timber of the ancient wood is an essential part of the ecological cycle: globally, an estimated ten million species of fungi and assorted bugs and beasties are munching their way through this build-up of litter, creating the forest soils of the future, recycling the carbon and taking their place in rich food webs.